Mobility, transport and infrastructure

 Avoiding, shifting and improving transport

-GIZ recognizes that any measures to reduce greenhouse gas (GHG) emissions in the transport sector not only improves the climate balance, but also makes a significant contribution to the Sustainable Development Goals (SDGs).
-If transport and mobility are planned around people, this has positive compounding effects on economic growth, social integration, health and quality of life.
+GIZ recognizes that any measures to reduce greenhouse gas emissions in the transport sector not only improves the climate balance, but also makes a significant contribution to sustainable development in general.
+If transport and mobility are well planned, this has positive compounding effects on economic growth, social integration, health and quality of life.

 We implement our work on behalf of the German government and other clients.
-Our points of reference are the Paris Climate Agreement, the Sustainable Development Goals and the "New Urban Agenda", the global roadmap for sustainable urban development.
+Our points of reference are the Paris Climate Agreement, the Sustainable Development Goals and the ‘New Urban Agenda’, the global roadmap for sustainable urban development.